Review diving in Lanzarote, Canary Island

-If you are planning some diving holidays, you must know that Lanzarote has everything to seduce scuba divers and nature lovers.
+If you are planning some diving holidays in the Canary Islands, you must know that Lanzarote has everything to seduce scuba divers and nature lovers.
 When visiting Canary islands for the first time, you will be struck by the harmony of its arid landscapes, its tropical forest, and its picturesque villages.
 Furthermore, Lanzarote hides another treasure full of color and life but that one is underwater.
 And this is the reason why since 1993, the island is a protected area by the Unesco.

 Canary islands is near the equator that's why the island of Lanzarote has a hot and dry climate.
 The maximum temperatures are between 22 and 25°C in summer, while the minimum did not drop below 12°C in winter.
 Precipitation is more concentrated between the months of November and March.
 The best time to dive in Lanzarote is from April to October.